Booker campaigned in Alabama for Doug Jones — and for himself

 But the Jones camp's informal embargo on Democratic heavyweights did not apply to members of the Congressional Black Caucus, as the candidate's hopes hinge in part on mobilizing black voters.
 Democratic Rep. Terri Sewell, the only African-American in the state's nine-member congressional delegation, organized appearances by several black lawmakers over the weekend.

 Booker is one of three black Democrats who are often mentioned as potential presidential contenders in 2020.
 One of the others, former Massachusetts Gov. Deval Patrick, also campaigned with Jones.
-The third, California Sen. Kamala Harris, planned to be in Alabama but had a scheduling conflict, according to one of her aides.
+The third, California Sen. Kamala Harris, had looked at the possibility of going to Alabama but had a scheduling conflict, according to one of her aides.

 She has found other ways to support Jones, the aide said, including headlining a Democratic Senatorial Campaign Committee event for Jones in Washington; raising nearly $170,000 for him using her e-mail list; signing onto a MoveOn.or appeal for him that netted more than $200,000 for him; and donating $5,000 from her political action committee.